 Upgrading your Code42 app's security option to use an archive key password adds an additional level of security beyond the default setting.
 This article outlines the upgrade process and how to optionally add a recovery question to enable resetting the archive-key password.

-- Answer does not change over time
+- Has an answer that does not change over time.

 Step 1: Open security preferences